Having problems with your landlord

 Most landlords do stick to the law but some might try to get around the rules.
-Before you start a tenancy it is important to be prepared – research what your rights are so you know what to look out for.
+Before you start an occupation contract it is important to be prepared – research what your rights are so you know what to look out for.

 Find Out More

 When you go to look at any potential property, always stay safe and beware of fraud or scams.
 Some listings might be fake, or landlords might be asking you to transfer money across for properties that do not exist.

 - Get another person to go with you to any viewings

 - Let someone else know where you are going

 - Never hand over any money until you have viewed the property

 - Avoid using cash to pay any deposit or rent in advance.
 Use a credit card if possible and always get a receipt.